The backbone of an HTML document is tags.

-<tbody> has appeared out of nowhere.
-Should keep in mind while working with tables to avoid surprises.
+<tbody> appeared out of nowhere.
+You should keep this in mind while working with tables to avoid surprises.

 <!DOCTYPE HTML> <html> <body> The truth about elk. <ol> <li>An elk is a smart</li> <!-- comment --> <li>...and cunning animal!</li> </ol> </body> </html>

 Here we see a new tree node type – comment node, labeled as

 We may think – why is a comment added to the DOM?
 It doesn’t affect the visual representation in any way.
 But there’s a rule – if something’s in HTML, then it also must be in the DOM tree.

-Everything in HTML, even comments, becomes a part of DOM.
+Everything in HTML, even comments, becomes a part of the DOM.

 <!DOCTYPE...> directive at the very beginning of HTML is also a DOM node.
 It’s in the DOM tree right before

 <html>.
 Few people know about that.
 We are not going to touch that node, we even don’t draw it on diagrams for that reason, but it’s there.

 document object that represents the whole document is, formally, a DOM node as well.